 Missisquoi North Park, André-Gagnon sector

 The Missisquoi North Park, André-Gagnon Sector, is located at the northern entrance to the village of Mansonville.
-In 2021, major improvements will also be made to the playgrounds and the park in general.
+In 2021 and 2022, major improvements were made to the playgrounds and the park in general.

 During the regular council meeting, the council proceeded to the adoption of resolutions in order to acquire equipment for the future ice trails at André-Gagnon Park.
 Indeed, a tractor and ice maintenance equipment will be acquired for the maintenance of the skating trails.
 As the Zamboni acquired last November is only intended for the skating rink, the purchase of this equipment will prove to be judicious.

-In the same context, the park’s master plan was also adopted and work on the new equipment will be launched this fall.
+In the same context, the park’s master plan was also adopted and work on the new equipment was launched in the fall.